 Table of Contents

 From inventing zero to accurately calculating the distance into space, the contributions of some mathematicians are so substantial that they cannot be overlooked.
-The contributions of those who started from the basics are substantial enough to be overlooked.
-Let’s take a look at the list of great mathematicians of India and know how their contributions changed the course of mathematics.
+The contributions of those who started from the basics are significant enough to be forgotten.
+Let’s look at the list of the top 10 famous mathematicians of India and know how their contributions changed the course of mathematics.

 Srinivasa Ramanujan

-A mathematical prodigy from India, Srinivasa Ramanujan made contributions in the fields of elliptic functions, continuing fractions, partial sums, products of hypergeometric series, and infinite series.
-He also made significant contributions to the Hardy-Ramanujan Littlewood circle technique in number theory.
+A mathematical prodigy from India, Srinivasa Ramanujan made contributions in elliptic functions, continuing fractions, partial sums, products of hypergeometric series, and infinite series.
+He also significantly contributed to the Hardy-Ramanujan Littlewood circle technique in number theory.

 He undertook an extensive investigation to determine the value of Euler’s constant.
-His is the first Indian to make it to the Fellow of Trinity College, Cambridge University.
+He is the first Indian to attend the Fellowship of Trinity College, Cambridge University.

 He continued his research there with the help of other colleagues and contributed significantly to the field of mathematics.